mbuesch/awlsim/README.md

 If you don't know where to start, you can find an example project in the `examples` directory as `EXAMPLE.awlpro`.
 You can easily run this example in simulation mode without the need for special hardware.

+## PiLC - The Raspberry Pi PLC

+If you want to use PiLC, please also see the [PiLC documentation](PILC.html).

 ## Git repository

 The latest development version of Awlsim can be fetched with git: